apizzimenti/magnetization/README.md

 Each of these scripts can be modified to fit your needs.

 # Your first experiment
-The workflow for creating and executing new experiments is be outlined more explicitly as follows:
+The workflow for creating and executing new experiments goes something like the
+following:

 0. If you have _not_ pushed to Hopper, ensure that you've' configured an SSH key and have paired it with Hopper.
 The Hopper URL is